schaier-io/MemType/web/README.md

 yarn dev
 # or
 pnpm dev
-# or
-bun dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project uses [`Next.js`](https://nextjs.org) as a framework.
+To maintain privacy and enable runtime efficiency (low cost hosting), the app is built as a static site, which can be hosted on any of your favorite hosting services.

 ## Learn More